puffyCid/artemis-api/artemis-docs/docs/API/Helper/nom.md

 :::warning

 Using nom might add additional overhead to your script.
-Everytime you nom artemis needs to seend JS data to Rust code.
-If your JS script is slow, try parsing the raw bytes using only JS (ex: .slice())
+Everytime you use nom, artemis needs to send JS data to Rust code.
+If your JS script is slow, try parsing the raw bytes using only JS (ex: .slice() or buffer.slice())

-An example can be found in macOS BOM parser.
+An example can be found in macOS BOM or Linux RPM parser.
 It uses both nom and native JS to parse some data.

 :::